cagataycode/foodmoodapp/README.md

 FoodMood is a React Native app with a NestJS backend that allows users to:

-- Log their food intake and mood
+- Log their food intake with mood tracking
+- Store food entries with images, portions, and detailed notes
 - Track patterns between diet and emotional/physical well-being
 - Generate AI-powered insights about their food-mood relationships
-- Maintain a personal food and mood diary
+- Maintain a personal food and mood diary with multiple mood associations per meal

 ## 🏗️ Architecture